mrgreenxgreen/tailwind-practice-ts/README.md

-I combined tailwind with module.SCSS
+I combined TailwindCSS with module.SCSS
+-  module.scss prevents name conflict
+-  scss is easier to style for nested elements
+-  tailwind shortens the keywords for css